 - 1½ cups heavy cream

-- salt and ground white pepper to taste
+- To taste salt and ground white pepper to taste

-- For the Sachet - use a bit of cheesecloth tied up with butcher's twine and include the following: 5 peppercorns crushed; 3 sprigs thyme; 1 bay leaf
+- 1 sachet For the Sachet - use a bit of cheesecloth tied up with butcher's twine and include the following: (5 peppercorns, crushed; 3 sprigs thyme; 1 bay leaf)

-- Heat up the pan with the 2 tbsp of oil over medium high heat.
+- Heat the pan with 2 tbsp of oil over medium-high heat.

 - Add the chicken and sear until browned on both sides, then remove and reserve.

-- Add mushrooms to the pan and cook until well browned.
+- If needed (and some butter or oil if necessary), add the mushrooms to the pan, and cook until well browned.

-- Stir in the flour and mix for 1-2 minutes.
+- Stir in the flour and cook for 1-2 minutes more.

 - Deglaze with white wine.

-- Once the wine has almost cooked out, return the vegetables, chicken and add the cream along with the sachet of herbs.
-Bring back to a simmer and place a lid on top.
+- Once the wine has almost cooked out, return the chicken and add the cream along with the sachet of herbs.
+Bring back to a simmer and place a lid on top slightly off-center.

 - Cook the chicken until done, testing with a meat thermometer.
-The chicken should be around 170-180 degrees and very tender to the touch.
+The chicken should be around (165°F or 74°C) and very tender to the touch.